jklymak/Phy411/index.md

 ---
 layout: default
-title: Home
+title: Physics 411 Time Series Analysis
 ---

-# Uvic Ocean Physics software page
+# Physics 411 Time Series Analysis

 This is a list of useful software we may need.